UtherII/utherii.github.io/README.md

  - Add a new theme inspired by the "Rust" theme from mdBook
 ### Why:
  - Because I like it
- - It is a light theme but still pretty different from the existing one.
+ - It is a (mostly) light theme but still pretty different from the existing one.
 ### Detail
  - I would like to name it Rusty instead of Rust in mdBook to avoid confusion with the language name.
 It may seem it is some kind of official theme.
 ### Questions: